-19.3 Voltage Regulator Control
+18.3 Voltage Regulator Control

 The voltage regulator to the digital core is controlled by the radio controller.
 When the chip enters the SLEEP state which is the state with the lowest current consumption, the voltage regulator is disabled.
-This occurs after CSn is released when a SPWD command strobe has been sent on the SPI interface.
-The
+This occurs after CSn is released when a SPWD command

-19.4 Active Modes (RX and TX)
+18.4 Active Modes (RX and TX)

-CC1101 has two active modes: receive and transmit.
-These modes are activated directly by the MCU by using the SRX and STX command strobes, or automatically by Wake on Radio.
+CC110L has two active modes: receive and transmit.
+These modes are activated directly by the MCU by using the SRX and STX command strobes.

 The frequency synthesizer must be calibrated regularly.
-CC1101 has one manual calibration option (using the SCAL strobe), and three automatic calibration options that are controlled by the MCSMO.FS_AUTOCAL setting:
+GC1101 has one manual calibration option (using the SCAL strobe), and three automatic calibration options that are controlled by the MCSMO.FS AUTOCAL setting:

-- Calibrate when going from IDLE to either RX or TX (or FSTXON) - Calibrate when going from either RX or TX to IDLE automatically3 - Calibrate every fourth time when going from either RX or TX to IDLE automatically3
+- Calibrate when going from IDLE to either RX or TX (or FSTXON) - Calibrate when going from either RX or TX to IDLE automatically1 - Calibrate every fourth time when going from either RX or TX to IDLE automatically1

 If the radio goes from TX or RX to IDLE by issuing an SIDLE strobe, calibration will not be performed.
-The calibration takes a constant number of XOSC cycles; see Table 34 for timing details regarding calibration.
+The calibration takes a constant number of XOSC cycles; see Table 29 for timing details regarding calibration.

-When RX is activated, the chip will remain in receive mode until a packet is successfully received or the RX termination timer expires (see Section 19.7).
-The probability that a false sync word is detected can be reduced by using PQT, CS, maximum sync word length, and sync word qualifier mode as described in Section 17.
+When RX is activated, the chip will remain in receive mode until a packet is successfully received or until RX mode terminated due to lack of carrier sense (see Section 18.5).
+The probability that a false sync word is detected can be reduced by using CS together with maximum sync word length as described in Section 17.
 After a packet is successfully received, the radio controller goes to the state indicated by the MCSM1.RXOFF_MODE setting.
 The possible destinations are: